VeraKowalczuk/acept/docs/source/project_overview.rst

 * the typical weather for a location or area,
 * the ambient temperature for a location or area,
-* heat demand profiles for all buildings in a specified area and the the area as a whole,
+* heat demand profiles for all buildings in a specified area and the area as a whole,
 * solar profiles, that give the PV capacity factor for all buildings in a specified area,
 * the Coefficient of Performance (COP) for heat pumps,
 * ...